-Three months senior expenses and notes' interest liquidity coverage as available funds.
+Three months senior expenses and notes' interest liquidity coverage

+- b) Cash trap reserve: funded from excess cash upon the occurrence of a cash trap event.
+If a cash trap event ceases to exist and no event of default is continuing, trapped cash is released as available funds.
 However, if a cash trap event is continuing for nine consecutive months, or if a rapid amortisation event or an event of default is continuing, then amounts in the cash trap reserve become part of the available funds and are distributed according to the preenforcement priority of payments.
-Upon the occurrence of a wind-down trigger or the delivery of an enforcement notice, funds are swept to repay the notes according to the postenforcement priority of payments.

-- c) Priority expense reserve: funded at closing to cover a month of priority expenses (headlease, property tax and insurance).
-The required priority expense reserve amount may change thereafter to the amount expected by the data centre managers to be due and payable on the following month, if a cash trap, scheduled amortisation, rapid amortisation events, or event of default are continuing. - d) Delayed penalty reserve: funded at closing to mitigate FRA12 and BER11 potential delayed penalty, which may be claimed by the tenant.
+Upon the occurrence of a wind-down trigger or the delivery of an enforcement notice, funds are swept to repay the notes according to the postenforcement priority of payments. - c) Priority expense reserve: funded at closing to cover a month of priority expenses (headlease, property tax and insurance).
+The required priority expense reserve amount may change thereafter to the amount expected by the data centre managers to be due and payable on the following month, if a cash trap, scheduled amortisation, rapid amortisation events, or event of default are continuing. - One month of priority expense to be retained at the propco level - d) Delayed penalty reserve: funded at closing to mitigate FRA12 and BER11 potential delayed penalty, which may be claimed by the tenant.
 The penalty is a compensation for a delayed delivery of certain data halls.
 If the tenant exercises its set-off right, it will be gradually utilised as available fund as if it was a rental payment by the tenant. - e) Early termination fee reserve: funded from any early termination fees with respect to full or partial termination of any lease.
 Until the capacity is leased again, an amount equal to the previous lease monthly base rent is released as available funds.
 If the capacity remains void for more than six months or if the class A DSCR remains below 1.55x after the capacity has been leased again, all funds shall be applied to partially repay the notes together with any prepayment fees.
 Otherwise, the funds are released as available funds to the issuer.